Improving Feature-based Visual Localization by Geometry-Aided Matching: Introduction

-To address the problem aforementioned, we propose a geometry-aided matching (GAM) method, which directly matches 2D features in the query image to 3D points in the SfM model.
-The descriptor of a 3D point can be represented by the mean of all 2D descriptors in the track.
+To address the problem aforementioned, we propose a geometry-aided matching (GAM) method, which directly matches local features in the query image to 3D points in the SfM model.
 GAM is a two-step matching method.
-As shown in Fig.\ref{fig:inlier_compare}, all potential true matches are firstly found by $k$NN ratio matching as candidates, which can recall the correct matches that are not in the nearest neighbor.
-As a price, this brings a large number of outliers.
-For each 2D feature, there may be $k$ incorrect matches.
+As shown in Fig.\ref{fig:inlier_compare}, $k$NN ratio matching is able to find the real matches that are not in the nearest neighbor.
+As a price, this brings a large ratio of outliers.
+For a 2D feature, there could be $k$ incorrect matches.
 To solve this problem, we turn to leverage the geometric information to find true matches from these candidates, based on the observation that some matches are ambiguous in feature space but distinct in geometry context \cite{moo2018learning, luo2018geodesc}.
-Inspired by \cite{moo2018learning}, we propose a deep neural network to learn the geometric context from candidate matches and then use geometric information to reject outliers.
+Inspired by \cite{moo2018learning}, we propose a deep neural network to capture the geometric context from candidate matches and then use geometric information to find out true matches.
 Unlike \cite{moo2018learning} which treats all 2D-2D correspondences as a 4D point set, we instead view 2D-3D correspondences as three sets, i.e., 2D point set, 3D point set, and edge sets, then use three networks to process these sets separately.
 This approach can effectively reuse the features extracted from 2D and 3D point sets.
-In addition, to find the globally optimal one-to-one matches from one-to-many candidates, we introduce a Hungarian pooling layer to ensure that the output of the network is one-to-one matches, so we call the network bipartite matching neural network (BMNet).
+In addition, to find the globally optimal one-to-one matches from many-to-many candidates, we introduce a Hungarian pooling layer to ensure that the output of the network is one-to-one matches, so we call the network bipartite matching neural network (BMNet).
 Moreover, this pooling layer can effectively avoid the geometrically consistent mismatching problem.